Cleaning Solutions for Hard Water

 There is no shortage of options when it comes to household cleaning products.
 In fact, the home cleaning aisle in most grocery stores often contains the most options of any other aisle in the store.
 From floor to ceiling and everywhere in between, there’s likely a product manufactured to clean it.
 It’s why the global household cleaning products market is expected to grow at more than 5 percent CAGR during the period 2018-2022.

 As a consumer, it can be confusing and even frustrating to know which products are best.
 For many, efficacy is only one factor in a purchasing decision.
 Increasingly more people are concerned with the cost and safety of the product as well.
 Forbes reports that consumers are more aware than ever about the chemicals in products and the Environmental Working Group (EWG) found 75 percent of people surveyed say they favor companies who choose to be transparent with their ingredients.

 The cleaning product industry, however, is notorious for not being transparent with their ingredients.
-Read the label on most conventional cleaners and you’ll be hard-pressed to find any ingredients.
+Read the label on most conventional cleaners and you’ll be hard-pressed to find any familiar ingredients.
 What you may find, however, are warning labels.
-Many of these products contain harmful, toxic ingredients that are added to counter the hard water effect and increase suds.
+Many of these products contain ingredients that are added to counter the hard water effect and increase suds.

 3 Cleaning Solutions for Hard Water

 We have a few suggestions for battling hard water without exposing yourself, your family or your pets to potentially harmful chemicals.
 When you use our three cleaning solutions for hard water, you’ll not only say goodbye to buildup but to questionable cleaning products as well.